Where is Florianopolis

 special travel requirements traveling to Brazil?

 Yes.
-U.S. citizens must have a Visa to
+U.S. and Australian citizens, for example, must have a valid tourist visa to

 early to avoid any last minute complications.
 If you